aminnayebi/HesBO/README.md

 This repository provides Python implementations of several algorithms that extend BO to problems with high input dimensions:

-* The HesBO algorithm proposed by Munteanu, Nayebi, and Poloczek (ICML '19) (see below for the citation) combined with
+* The HeSBO algorithm proposed by Munteanu, Nayebi, and Poloczek (ICML '19) (see below for the citation) combined with

 	* The Knowledge Gradient algorithm of [Cornell-MOE](https://github.com/wujian16/Cornell-MOE "Cornell-MOE") (Wu & Frazier NIPS'16; Wu, Poloczek, Wilson, and Frazier NIPS'17)